Two Deaths Linked to Rabies-Infected Kidney Transplant, CDC Confirms

-December 9, 2025: Federal health officials have confirmed a rare and tragic case of rabies transmission through organ transplantation, resulting in two deaths, one of the donor and the other of the recipient.
-The findings were published in the The U.S. Centers for Disease Control and Prevention (CDC) Morbidity and Mortality Weekly Report (MMWR).
+December 9, 2025: Federal health officials have confirmed a rare case of transplant-transmitted rabies resulting in two deaths, one of the donor and the other of the recipient.
+The findings were published in the U.S. Centers for Disease Control and Prevention (CDC) & Morbidity and Mortality Weekly Report (MMWR).

 In late October 2024, an Idaho man was scratched on the shin by a skunk while holding a kitten on his rural property.
 The scratch bled, but the donor did not consider it a bite and did not seek medical attention.